cstorey/blogue/posts/2018-11-03-brevity-in-failure.md

 Given what we've said above about there only being a few places where we want to really care about errors, this makes a reasonable trade-off between being explicit (as in Go) and the implicit approach taken with exceptions.
 It's possible to see that the operation can fail, but it doesn't interrupt the visual flow of the code.

-This is a good example of the kind of simplicity that rust focussess on, the sense of embodying a single concept well where you need it, and having it be unobtrusive otherwise.
+This is a good example of the kind of simplicity that rust focuses on, the sense of embodying a single concept well where you need it, and having it be unobtrusive otherwise.

 ## Conclusion

-Given that Go takes an awful lot from C, I can understand why it's chosen to throw error handling rignt in your face, but the absence of a built-in compiler warning for un-used error results does seem like an odd choice.
+Given that Go takes an awful lot from C, I can understand why it's chosen to throw error handling right in your face, but the absence of a built-in compiler warning for un-used error results does seem like an odd choice.